 Every Wednesday afternoon sixth form students take part in some form of community service.
 Long established links to the wider community are regarded as exceptionally important and the contribution made by students at the School towards sustaining this relationship is significant.

 There is a wide range of activities within the community service programme from which students can choose.
-The most popular options include: visiting local primary schools, where our students offer classroom support; visiting elderly members of the community either in their own homes or in nursing or care homes; assisting local families who have handicapped children; supporting local cub packs; working at a local youth club; assisting in local charity shops and supporting local school children in maths, Latin, music and art.
+The most popular options include: visiting local primary schools, where our students offer classroom support; visiting elderly members of the community either in their own homes or in nursing or care homes; assisting local families who have children with disabilities; supporting local cub packs; working at a local youth club; assisting in local charity shops and supporting local school children in maths, Latin, music and art.

 For one day each year the School hosts a visit from around 270 local primary pupils.
 A programme of different activities is laid on for our guests, complete with quizzes, a music concert and a fun run.
 At Christmas and in late May we welcome into the School those elderly members of the community whom we have visited through the year for a tea party with musical entertainment, bingo and a quiz.